Ug99: Gene resistance

+Sr35 confers resistance to all other severe Pgt races and the original Ug99.
+Salcedo et al., 2017 finds its Avr target, AvrSr35.
+Races virulent on Sr35 benefit from nonfunctionalization of AvrSr35 by insertion of a mobile element.

 Races

 There are 15 races of Ug99, which (under the North American nomenclature system) have the designations TTKSK, TTKSF, TTKST, TTTSK, TTKSP, PTKSK, PTKST, TTKSF+, TTKTT, TTKTK, TTHSK, PTKTK, TTHST, TTKTT+, and TTHTT.
 They are all closely related and are believed to have evolved from a common ancestor.